FVL2020/fvl.github.com/news/SG_again/README.md

 ![photo](https://github.com/FVL2020/fvl.github.com/blob/master/news_photos/SG_again2.HEIC)

-This China-Germany visit and exchange meeting has broadened everyone's knowledge and horizons, and is very meaningful to both parties.
+This Sino-Germany visit and exchange meeting has broadened everyone's knowledge and horizons, and is very meaningful to both parties.
 The meeting ended successfully in a lively discussion atmosphere.